ALI rule

 The ALI rule, or American Law Institute Model Penal Code rule, is a recommended rule for instructing juries how to find a defendant in a criminal trial is not guilty by reason of insanity.
 It broadened the M'Naghten rule of whether a defendant was so mentally ill that he is unable to "know" the nature and quality of his criminal act, or know its wrongfulness, to a question of whether he had "substantial capacity to appreciate the criminality of [his] conduct".
 It also added a volitional component as to whether defendant was lacking in "substantial capacity to conform his conduct to the law".

 It arose from the case of United States v.
-Brawner.
+Brawner., in which the court first adopted the American Law Institute's Model Penal Code rule, thereby moving away from the Durham rule.